dthies/moodle-quizaccess_addreview/README.md

 answer.
 The attempt will appear for review according to the conditions set for normal attempts.

-Note, this plugin requires Moodle 2018051700.
+Note, this plugin requires Moodle 3.4+ (2017111300).

 The plugin is installed under `mod/quiz/accessrule/addreview`.
 For example

     git clone https://github.com/dthies/moodle-quizaccess_addreview.git mod/quiz/accessrule/addreview

-To enable it for a particular quiz, the box for the rule under 'Additional restrictions' should be check.
+To enable it for a particular quiz, select the option under 'Review options'.
 That is to say navigate to

-    Edit settings -> Extra restrictions on attempts -> Allow review attempt
+    Edit settings -> Review options -> Allow review attempt